 3.3.2 Loading

 Loading in Peregrine can be applied at a Point (PointL), across a Surface (SurfaceL) or along a Line (LineL).
-Individual loads, or groups of loads, can be made into separate Load Cases for input into LCase.
+Individual loads, or groups of loads, can be made into separate Load Cases for input into the LCase component.